jennic2/jennic2/README.md

 ### Hi there 👋
-I'm Nico, a 24 year old web developer from the United States.
+I'm Nico, a web developer from the United States.

 ## Skills
 - 👨‍💻 Java, JS, C, C++, Python